knownasilya/index-html-loader/README.md

 # index-html-loader

-Load `index.html` from some source and compile it some data using handlebars.
+Load `index.html` from some source and compile it arbitrary data using handlebars.
 Subsequent requests will use the cache.
 Cache will be reset and prewarmed when the subscription is triggered in GCP PubSub.